xinqin-site/xinqin-site.github.io/_pages/publications.md

 author_profile: true
 ---

-My publication list can be also found on [Google Scholar](https://scholar.google.com/citations?user=pm9i5OwAAAAJ).
+My publication list can be found on [Google Scholar](https://scholar.google.com/citations?user=pm9i5OwAAAAJ).

 The preprint files of my papers can be found on [ResearchGate](https://www.researchgate.net/profile/Xin-Qin-10).